 Common Mistake 3: Unengaging Headlines

-Even if your blog post quality is there, you need to be using headlines to hook your reader in.
+Even if your post quality is there, you need to be using headlines to hook your reader in.
 Many times in a list of search engine results on the topic, all that will show up is your headline.
-If it’s dull and doesn’t seem engaging, or doesn’t adequately sum up the content of your blog post, you’re going to miss out on readers.
+If it’s dull and doesn’t seem engaging, or doesn’t adequately sum up the content of your post, you’re going to miss out on readers.

 Solution: Give Headlines Enough Attention

-Don’t write your headlines as an afterthought to your blog posts.
+Don’t write your headlines as an afterthought to your posts.
 Keep the title in mind throughout your writing process, and make sure it properly represents what your post is about.
-Consider looking into search engine analytics to see what exactly people are searching regarding the topic, in order to help direct more traffic to your blog.
+Consider looking into search engine analytics to see what exactly people are searching regarding the topic, in order to help direct more traffic to your articles.
 Look at successful blogs, and consider what their headlines have in common, then try to emulate the formula for yourself.

 Common Mistake 4: Lack Of An Editorial Calendar